theCalcaholic/bash-args/README.md

 # Define a description which will be used in the --help message
 DESCRIPTION="A dummy function to showcase the bash-args library"

-# Define usage information for your arguments which will be used in the --help message and during argument parsing errors
+# Define usage information for your arguments which will be used in the aut-generated usage message, e.g. when the --help argument was given
+# Alternatively, you can define USAGE as a single string which will then replace the usage message generator
 declare -A USAGE
 USAGE[--config]="Read configuration from a file" USAGE['-i']="Ask before doing anything dangerous" USAGE['-s']="Sleep <number> seconds before doing anything" # Always use the first parameter name in your script if there are aliases
 USAGE[username]="Your username"
 USAGE["--letter"]="Provide some letters"
+# Optionally, you can also set USAGE['COMMAND'].
+Otherwise, parse-args will defer the command name from your script

 # Parse all arguments in "$@" and exit if there are parsing errors
 parse_args "$@" || exit $?